bryanbraun/bryanbraun.github.io/_posts/2018-10-24-i-cant-believe-they-gave-me-an-a-for-this-garbage.md

 ]
 ---

-I was searching Gmail for something when I discovered an old email I sent when I was in college.
+I was searching Gmail for something when I found an old email I sent when I was in college.
 The attachment included [a paper I had written in a statistics class]({{site.url}}/assets/documents/experiment-writeup.pdf).
 I was curious, so I read through it.

 It was awful.
 I can't believe they gave me an "A" for this garbage.